MuhammadHashirSuleman/Automated-Defect-Detector/README.md

 ## Features
 - Web-based interface with user authentication
 - Image upload and preprocessing
-- Automated defect detection using YOLOv5 models
+- Automated defect detection using YOLOv5 and YOLOV11 models
 - Visualization of detected defects
 - Performance metrics and evaluation reports
 - Support for multiple defect types